John A. Harman: Early life

-Born in Waynesboro, Virginia, to the former Sarah Jane Garber and her husband Lewis Harman (1794-1840), his father died when he was 16 years old.
+Harman was born in Waynesboro, Virginia, to the former Sarah Jane Garber and her husband Lewis Harman.
+His father died when he was 16 years old.
 His maternal grandfather, John Cunningham, had been a member of Staunton's Committee of Safety in the American Revolutionary War, as well as captain of a cavalry company in the Virginia militia.
 John received a private education suitable to his class.
-He had an elder brother Michael Garber Harman (1823-1877) and younger brothers William Henry Harman (1828-1865), Asher Waterman Harman (1830-1895) and Thomas Lewis Harman (1831-1861).
+He had an elder brother Michael Garber Harman and younger brothers William Henry Harman, Asher Waterman Harman and Thomas Lewis Harman.
 His four brothers would likewise fight in the Confederate States Army, but mostly as quartermasters, and two died.
 William H. Harman, a prominent local lawyer, would begin the war as a Brigadier General of the Virginia militia and helped secure the Harper's Ferry arsenal immediately after secession.
 However, health problems caused him to be assigned as an aide-de-camp to Brig.
 Gen. Edward Johnson and to command reservists in the Shenandoah Valley; he would die in Battle of Waynesboro.
 Their youngest brother T.L.
 Harman would become a Lieutenant in the Staunton Artillery of the Confederate States Army, but die in September 1861 of typhoid fever in Prince William County, Virginia.